How to Make a Website Like Airbnb

 Now that you have a clear understanding of your target market, it’s time to create a working model for your Airbnb-like business.

 A business model is, simply put, a blueprint for how your business will generate revenue.
 Developing a business model involves four main steps:

 1. Identifying revenue streams and monetization opportunities

-The first step in creating a successful business model is to identify how you can generate money—your revenue streams.
+The first step in creating a successful business model is to identify your revenue streams — how you can generate money through the soon to be developed Airbnb-like website.